 It can be tempting when you’re a small operation to blend your personal and business finances, particularly if you’re a single entrepreneur running the business.
 You’re going to want to get a dedicated business bank account and credit card as soon as possible, however.
 This will help keep your finances in their appropriate channels.
 As time goes on and your finances get more complicated, you’re going to find it harder to separate business from personal – so make sure you do it from the outset.

 A common mistake made by business owners is not planning for expansion with regards to their finances.
 You should always have an eye on your business growth, and prepare yourself for handling a larger volume of business.
 If you account for this, you’re never going to be taken off guard.
 Many businesses find their accounting systems stretched to capacity because they haven’t thought about the ramifications of needing to deal with larger orders or higher numbers of customer payments.
 Don’t get caught out.

-If you need more help, guidance, or information about putting the finances of your start-up in order, contact the friendly financial professionals at SQK Accountancy today.
+If you need more help, guidance, or information about putting the finances of your start-up business in order, get in touch with the friendly team here at SQK Accountancy today.